Saturday, May 17, 2025

 Room: TBD

 These sessions will focus on a general overview of the anatomy of specific abdominal organs and other structures within the peritoneal cavity and review principles of abdominal exploratory.
-Presentation will include tips to improve visualization and discuss methods to collect diagnostic samples during abdominal exploratory.
+The presentation will include tips to improve visualization and discuss methods to collect diagnostic samples during abdominal exploratory.
 Sessions include discussions of various -otomies and -ectomies and clinical cases.

 Learning Objectives: